justinmiller24/whosball/README.md

 ## Background
 Every year, I accept an annual challenge.
-In past years, this has been anything from learning to juggle (2003) to running a [marathon](https://www.wdwmagic.com/events/walt-disney-world-marathon.htm) (2007) or [1/2 ironman](https://www.ironman.com/im703-races) (2010), to the [Buffalo Wild Wings' Blazin' Challenge](https://www.buffalowildwings.com/en/food/sauces/blazin-side-of-sauce/) (2012), or even trying out for [American Ninja Warrior](https://www.nbc.com/american-ninja-warrior) (2018).
+In past years, this has been anything from learning to juggle (2003) to running the [Disney Marathon](https://www.wdwmagic.com/events/walt-disney-world-marathon.htm) (2007) or [Half Ironman](https://www.ironman.com/im703-races) (2010), to the [Buffalo Wild Wings' Blazin' Challenge](https://www.buffalowildwings.com/en/food/sauces/blazin-side-of-sauce/) (2012), or even trying out for [American Ninja Warrior](https://www.nbc.com/american-ninja-warrior) (2018).
 I'm a problem solver by nature, so the goal is to continually push myself into new areas so I can continue to learn and grow.

 For 2020, I accepted the challenge to build an automated foosball table.
-Imagine a normal game of foosball, except your opponent is a computer.
-This will allow me to gain working knowledge of Python, OpenCV (computer vision), and Artificial Intelligence (AI).
-In addition, it will allow me to brush up on other areas including robotics, physics, mechanical engineering, and programming.
-As an added benefit, it will also allow my 6 yr old daughter to be able to play foosball any time she wants, even when I'm not available.
+Imagine a normal game of [foosball](https://en.wikipedia.org/wiki/Table_football), except your opponent is a computer.
+I accepted this challenge because it will allow me to gain working knowledge of Python, OpenCV (computer vision), and Artificial Intelligence (AI).
+In addition, it will expand my knowledge in other areas including robotics, physics, and mechanical engineering.
 The end goal is to complete a working prototype of a foosball table that is capable of beating a human at the game of foosball by midnight on Dec 31, 2020.

 ## Setup